DSD-ESDC-EDSC/pass/README.md

 The following are areas that could be further developed:

+- Allowing for either web or local containerized version of the ORS API.
 - Incorporating a `distance_matrix_transit` database table that stores a distance matrix calculated by General Transit Feed Specification (GTFS) data to account for public transportation.
 Some work has been started for this.
 The `modules/gtfs.py` script collects all GTFS feeds and data in Canada and then can be used with the Open Transit Planner API that handles calculating distance matrix with GTFS and OpenStreeetMap (`*.osm.pbf`) road network data.

 # Contribute